 Solar shading systems can be installed externally or internally or within the glazing itself.
 In each position the performance characteristics will be different.
 Similarly, the type of glazing, colour, material, fitting, operation and position of the blind, awning or shutter will all affect performance.

 With the ever increasing costs of energy and stricter control on building design and use, solar shading has an important part to play in managing the energy costs as well as improving the thermal and visual comfort of the occupants of a building.
-The available solutions are many and varied so expert advice should be sought from a ES-SO Association Member
+The available solutions are many and varied so expert advice should be sought from an ES-SO National Association Member.

 The conclusion of several scientific studies is that ideally a window should have both internal and external shading.
 Internal shading is better for glare control while external shading is better for solar gain control.